 A corporation will usually be subject to higher professional fees as the average shareholder likely will require support for the additional accounting and legal requirements.
-The initially start-up for a corporation may require a lawyer to obtain articles of incorporation, setting a corporate share structure and additional consultations.
+The initial start-up for a corporation may require a lawyer to obtain articles of incorporation, setting a corporate share structure and additional consultations.
 It is possible to incorporate a business online federally via the Canada’s Corporations website, which is approximately $250.
 The fee to incorporate in most provinces ranges from $300-$400, depending on the province.
 Incorporating federally will allow for greater name protection when operating nationally, however, it requires additional filings each year as well as individual provincial registrations.
-These costs are baseline and do not include any legal consultation which will add at a minimum a couple hundred dollars to thousands extra.
-Despite the potential high costs I highly recommended a competent lawyer be consulted when setting up a corporation given that it could save large headaches down the road.
+These costs are baseline and do not include any legal consultation which will add at a minimum a couple of hundred dollars to thousands extra.
+Despite the potentially high costs I highly recommended a competent lawyer be consulted when setting up a corporation given that it could save large headaches down the road.

 Aside from the legal startup costs a corporation will probably incur higher accounting fees for additional government regulations compliancy, bookkeeping and tax planning.
 Corporations may be subject, but not limited to the following reporting requirements:

 - Annual information return – this is a brief return that details information about shareholders and general information about the corporation

 - Maintaining corporate records, which are separate and distinct from personal records (must be held for 6 years per CRA regulations)